Cape Blanco Heritage Society

 MAYBELLE GROFF, Director — Maybelle attended college in Iowa and studied medical technology in Chicago with dreams of pursuing a career in medicine on the mission field.
 With her medical technology degree, she went to a tiny clinic in the hills of Puerto Rico and then to Castaner Hospital where she met her husband, Wayne.
 They retired to Port Orford where they listen to the rhythms of the sea and feel very blessed to be here.

-STEVE ROEMEN, Emeritus — Steve served as President of CBHS for many years.
-He has been involved with the original Point Orford Heritage Society since 2003 before it merged in 2011 with Friends of Cape Blanco to become CBHS, and has seen it through many changes.
-He has extensive experience in engineering and he and his wife, Elaine, are actively involved in the Port Orford community.
+STEVE ROEMEN, Emeritus — Steve served as President of CBHS from 2011-2022.
+He has been involved with the original Point Orford Heritage Society since 2003 before it merged with the Friends of Cape Blanco in 2011 to become CBHS and has seen it through many changes.
+He continues to manages the Port Orford Lifeboat Station and he and his wife, Elaine, are actively involved in the Port Orford community.

 Please see our about page for more information about CBHS and our collaborative partners.